Here are some helpful sites that are full of information, guidance, and tools to assist you in your role as a caregiver.

 - Meal Train — Organize friends and family to help with meals. www.mealtrain.com

-- Caresi: Created by SCCA, this app helps you manage and coordinate medical care at SCCA.
+- Caresi: Created by SCCA, this app helps you simplify and manage your care.

 - Stand With: Make communication between caregivers, patients, and the rest of your network easier